beardenx/LiteRadar/README.md

 8. Perform comprehensive Web Application OSINT.
 9. Extract any URLs from the source code

+## Dependencies (go)
+If you do not have go installed and configured, please refer to https://go.dev/doc/install

 ## Getting Started:

 To install PortWhisper, follow these steps: